 Can allow Filler users to certify who authored the form.

 You can lock a form using Formatta's built-in encryption, or use a digital certificate provided by a certificate authority.
-Go to Formatta's website for more information on obtaining a digital certificate.

 The Formatta Encryption method can be used to encrypt any Field Sets and attachments.
 Also, the layout hash is mixed with the author's form password (also referred to as the 'lock' password or master password) hash, rehashed and encrypted with Formatta Encryption.
 Because the author's form lock password is the only one which can decrypt this, the form is protected from editing.
 In the event someone else duplicated the form, the original author can detect this by attempting to open the form with his form lock password while using Formatta Designer.
 If the original form author cannot open the form with his form lock password, then he is not the author, and form counterfeiting or 'spoofing' can be proven beyond a reasonable doubt.
 Other cases of tampering can be also be detected by Formatta Filler by recalculating the layout hash and comparing it with the stored one.